hueyyeng/VesperiaGuide/docs/checklist.md

 - [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's Ivy Blade (Spirit Magic Final Part)
 - [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Spectacles, Krona Symbol, Blue Dice, Reverse Doll, Holy Avenger, Super Electric Yoyo, Dragon Helm, Paladin Mantle, Black Onyx, Special Gel, Red Sage, Hourglass, Alexandrite and Reverse Doll (Cow Boy Final Part)
 - [ ] Repeatedly use any tent item on the World Map for Flynn to learn Kouha Senshoujin (PS3 Version)
-- [ ] In the Lenanthra Hollow, head toward the Graveyard (PS3 Version)
+- [ ] In the Lenansla Cavern, head toward the Graveyard (PS3 Version)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 Version)
 - [ ] Enter Capua Nor and talk to Hisuka.
 Shastil will then show up.
 They are Senior Knights from the ToV Movie.
 Anyway, they are looking for the Sword Of Prayer which is a Treasure of the Chevaliers that got stolen by Alexei.
 Enter the Aer Krene that is at the SE of Weasand Of Cados.
 Within, go north to get to the Deep Hollow Region.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the south of Zaphias.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the north of Caer Bocram.
 At the end, there won't be a battle, so exit out and head to the last Aer Krene which is at the southeast of Yuumanju.
 At the end, you will fight Sword Dancer one last time.
 Back track out to meet with Hisuka and Shastil.
 They will give the Sword Of Prayer Lag Quarion to Flynn (PS3 Version)

 ## Tarqaron
 - [ ] Equip the Shining Star title and make Raven as the On Screen Character.
 From the last Memory Circle, back track and go SE to a new area.
 Continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)
 - [ ] At the huge area with ladders, look for a path around the middle or the east.
-They lead to the Susanoo and the Uroboros.
-With all seven (nine in PS3 Version) Fell Weapons, exit out Tarqaron and head to Aurnion (In PS3 Version, you don't need to go to Aurnion).
-Go fight the Last Boss and you will fight his Third Form to unlock the Fell Weapons.
-The strength of the Fell Weapons depends on how many enemies killed with or without equipping the Fell Weapons (Fell Weapons Final Part)
+They lead to the Susanoh and the Uroboros.
+With all seven (nine in PS3 Version) Fell Arms, exit out Tarqaron and head to Aurnion (In PS3 Version, you don't need to go to Aurnion).
+Go fight the Last Boss and you will fight his Third Form to unlock the Fell Arms.
+The strength of the Fell Arms depends on how many enemies killed with or without equipping the Fell Arms (Fell Arms Final Part)
 - [ ] In Aurnion, you can find Agueron at NW.
 Talk to him and hand over raw materials to him for a total of three times.
 To make him reappear after each handover, sleep at the Inn few times and reenter Aurnion.
 After the third time, sleep few times and reenter Aurnion.
 You will get the King's Mantle (Development Of Aurnion)
 - [ ] In Developed Aurnion, speak with Yodel at the west to get Estelle's Blue Crystal Rod (Estelle's Teacher Final Part)
 - [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2000 Gald and Karol's Warehouse Master title (Tidy Up The Warehouse Final Part)